 - Interest-only mortgage

 The most common type is a fixed-rate mortgage followed by an adjustable-rate mortgage.
-Interest-only loans are much rarer than these and usually only given to homebuyers who are wealthy or who have irregular incomes.
+Interest-only loans are much rarer than these and are usually only given to homebuyers who are wealthy or who have irregular incomes.

 Fixed-interest rate mortgage